• Skip to primary navigation

 Anxiety is simply a messenger, and you wouldn't put tape over a messenger's mouth or send them away, would you?
 You could...but that wouldn't change anything other than whoever sent the messenger is going to use something bigger to get the message to you.

 Spending some time addressing the messenger is the best way to calm your anxiety fast.
-Below are my 5 favorite grounding techniques for calming and addressing the messenger known as anxiety.
+Below are my favorite grounding techniques for calming and addressing the messenger known as anxiety.

-Because you're tapping on these pressure points while addressing your fears, your amygdala is trained to no longer see these thoughts as threats, and it stops sending out the smoke signals in the moment AND in the future.
+Because you're tapping on these pressure points while addressing your fears, your amygdala is trained to no longer see these thoughts as threats, and it stops sending out the smoke signals in the moment and in the future.

 If I could share only one grounding technique for anxiety, EFT tapping would be it.